-- (a) A patient may only be admitted to the Hospital by order of an Active or Courtesy Medical Staff member who is granted admitting privileges.
-Only Medical Staff members with admitting privileges may admit or discharge to and/or from the acute care, skilled care and observation units.
-The patient's attending physician will execute, or cause to be executed, all physician responsibilities as to the admission and discharge of patients as expressed in the Hospital's Policies and Procedures governing admission and discharge of patients from the Hospital or its Special Units. - (b) Patients whose primary reason for admission is medical in nature must be admitted by a physician who has appropriate clinical privileges in medicine to provide the required medical treatment and inpatient care.
-Patients whose primary reason for admission is surgical in nature must be admitted by a surgeon who has appropriate clinical privileges to perform the required surgical procedure and post-operative care. - (c) Except in an emergency, all inpatient medical records will include a provisional diagnosis on the record prior to admission.
-In the case of an emergency, the provisional diagnosis will be recorded as soon as possible. - (d) The admitting physician will provide the Hospital with any information concerning the patient that is necessary to protect the patient, other patients or Hospital personnel from infection, disease or other harm, and to protect the patient from self-harm.
+- (a) A patient may only be admitted to the Hospital by order of an Active, Associate, or Courtesy Medical Staff member who is granted admitting privileges. - (b) Except in an emergency, all inpatient medical records will include a provisional diagnosis on the record prior to admission.
+In the case of an emergency, the provisional diagnosis will be recorded as soon as possible. - (c) The admitting physician will provide the Hospital with any information concerning the patient that is necessary to protect the patient, other patients or Hospital personnel from infection, disease or other harm, and to protect the patient from self-harm.
 Patients with suspected or proven cases of infectious, contagious, or communicable disease will be isolated from other patients in accordance with the guidelines established by the Illinois Department of Public Health and also in accordance with Hospital policies and procedures formulated by the Infection Control Committee and adopted by the Medical Staff. - (d) Laboratory examinations required on all admissions will be determined by the Medical Staff, provided for in a written policy, and consistent with state law and regulations.

 2.2.
-Admission and In-Hospital Transfer Priorities and Restricted Bed Utilization:
+Admission Priorities: